saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 or Greater.

-Our variable `Category` is extremely large and has many levels as shown in the graphiic below.
+Our variable `Category` is extremely large and has many levels as shown in the graph below.
 To simplify this, we will create a new variable called `category_simp` with two levels: one for the top 6 categories (“FAMILY”,“GAME”, “TOOLS”,“MEDICAL”, “LIFESTYLE”, and “FINANCE”) and another for all the other categories.